Health Report: A new way of treating lung cancer

-13 percent of all cancer diagnosis are lung cancer.
+Thirteen percent of all cancer diagnoses are lung cancer.
 In fact, more than 200,000 people a year are diagnosed with it and despite medical advancements, it’s still one of the deadliest cancers.

 “Within lung cancer diagnosis, about 60 percent of the people are diagnosed with advanced disease.
 Eighty-five percent of patients have non-small cell lung cancer, which is the most common type,” said Ticiana Leal, MD, oncologist, Winship Cancer Institute of Emory University.